bemasher/JSONGen/README.md

 ## Caveats
   * Currently field names within a struct are considered unique based on their unsanitized form.
 This could be troublesome if sanitizing produces non-unique field names of siblings.
 This also complicates the handling of field tags in the case of unique unsanitized names which sanitize to non-unique names.
   * Lists containing both integers and floating point values are interpretted as a list of the empty interface.
-This functionality will eventually be implemented so that lists mixed numbers are stored as floats.
+This functionality will eventually be implemented so that lists of mixed numbers are stored as floats.